maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 > As a detail, in order to provide efficiency and to not need to [traverse](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L606) the whole tree every time a scheduling is needed, as the element in an ordered red black tree that is leftmost is the element with minor key value (i.e. the `vruntime`) a cache [is easily keeped](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L588) as [`rb_leftmost`](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/rbtree_types.h#L28) variable in each runqueue structure.
 And it's [ideally picked](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L4518) by `pick_next_entity()`.

-And now we need to see the whole picture, and better, with code!
+Finally, we can better see the whole picture!

-### Wrapping up the time accounting!
+### Wrapping up the time accounting

-Now that we have the most important notions of the time accounting, considering how the weight is calculated for both tasks and tasks groups schedule entities, which are part of hierarchical tasks groups' runqueues, let's see how the time accounting is honoured during the periodic tick, fired by the timer interrupt:
+Now that we have the most important concepts in mind, of the time accounting, considering how the weight is calculated for both tasks and tasks groups schedule entities, which are part of hierarchical tasks groups' runqueues, let's see how the time accounting is honoured during the periodic tick, fired by the timer interrupt:

 ```
 /*